 The responses to the extract were very variable.
 Some engaged well with what made the passage amusing and elucidated its importance in the development of Henry and Augusta's relationship.
 However, quite a few did not seem to realise what had been her profession and that Augusta was actually Henry's mother, hence quite missing the piquancy of the moment.
 Some also virtually ignored the opening part of the extract and thus again missed a crucial part of the reason for Augusta's outburst.
 Question 20 had few takers but the empathic task was popular and often well done.
 Here again, though, there was the suspicion that some thought Augusta was Henry's Aunt.

 The Getting of Wisdom

-Sadly there were still too few answers on this text for there to be any meaningful general comment about the quality of work.
+There were too few answers on this text to make general comment appropriate.

 The Bonesetter's Daughter